KSExcel Reference

 ksGetCellComments(address?)

-Returns comments on a cell, or all comments in the workbook.
+Returns comments on a specific cell, or all comments in the active sheet.

 async ksGetCellComments(address?) → Promise<Comment[]>